-View the 2017 Program and Presenter Biographies for the third edition of the Colloquium, which was held in Soria, Spain from July 5-7, 2017.
+View the 2017 Program and Presenter Biographies of the 3rd edition of the Colloquium, held in Soria, July 5-7, 2017.

 Erwin H. Epstein

 "Education in Shaping National Identity and Consciousness: A Filter-Effect Theory of Schooling"

 Erwin H. Epstein is Professor Emeritus of Cultural and Educational Policy Studies and former Director of the Center for Comparative Education at Loyola University Chicago.

 Prior to his tenure at Loyola, Dr. Epstein was Director of the University Center for International Studies and Professor of Humanistic Foundations of Education and of Rural Sociology at The Ohio State University.
 He has been the head of academic units at four universities and has been a visiting professor at universities in Mexico, Peru, Colombia, Brazil, and South Africa.
 He has been a visiting lecturer at 12 North American universities as well as at universities in Argentina, Brazil, England, Germany, Hong Kong, Israel, Mexico, Peru, Russia, South Africa, Spain, and Taiwan.
 He has been a Fulbright Professor in Mexico and an Academic Specialist for the United States Information Agency in Nicaragua.